-The Taino people were the first inhabitants of Puerto Rico.
+The Taino people were the inhabitants of what would become Puerto Rico when Europeans first arrived.
 They fished and grew pineapples, cassava, and sweet potatoes.
 They called their island Boriken.

 In 1493, Christopher Columbus claimed Puerto Rico for Spain, and the islands were a colony of Spain for more than 400 years.
 First gold mines and then sugar plantations were supported by slave labor, and Puerto Rico became an important part of Spain’s New World possessions.

 Spain ceded Puerto Rico, the Philippines, and Guam to the United States and gave up Cuba in the Treaty of Paris in 1898, ending the Spanish-American War.

 The United States wanted to keep Puerto Rico, and tried to hold on to the Philippines, where the people who had fought the Spanish for independence continued the struggle.

 After agreeing to independence for the Philippines in 1916, the U.S. granted citizenship to Puerto Ricans in 1917.
 Almost immediately, Puerto Ricans began to serve in the United States Army for World War I. From 1900 through 1952, the United States allowed Puerto Rico to exercise increasing measures of self-government in local affairs.
 From 1950 to 1952, the United States and Puerto Rico agreed on a constitution for the territory.
 The name selected by the territorial government was the Free Associated State of Puerto Rico, but the territory decided that “Commonwealth” should be used instead of “Free Associated State” in English.
 “Commonwealth” is also in the names of several states, including Kentucky, Virginia, Massachusetts and Pennsylvania.